 We do not recommend using the Managed Service for Prometheus binary in federation servers.
 The managed service provides a global view of all your data through its globally scalable storage.
 Prometheus federation typically attempts to work around the lack of such scalable storage, so federation and the managed service represent two different approaches to achieving a global view of your metric data.

 Managed Service for Prometheus supports filtering to limit the metrics exported to Monarch.
-The export filtering has the same configuration semantics as federation, so you can replace federation with export filtering to achieve the same goal.
+The export filtering has the same configuration semantics as federation, so you can replace federation with export filtering and local aggregations to achieve the same goal.
+For more information, see configuring local aggregation.

 - Get started with managed collection.